sagarbuddhic/questions/README.md

 Executing git init creates a .git subdirectory in the current working directory, which contains all of the necessary Git metadata for the new repository.
 This metadata includes subdirectories for objects, refs, and template files.
 A HEAD file is also created which points to the currently checked out commit.

+***Remote Repos***

+To add a new remote, use the git remote add command on the terminal, in the directory your repository is stored at.

+The git remote add command takes two arguments:

+A remote name, for example, origin
+A remote URL, for example, https://github.com/user/repo.git

+***git push***

+Git Push Origin and Git Push Origin Master had a big difference before the git version 1.7.11.
+At that time

+git push origin
+by default pushes all your branches to the origin.
+While

+git push origin master
+pushing your master branch to the origin.

 ## Javascript Topics

 ***white label***